Music Lessons: Not Just for Kids

 This one should be obvious but it is worth repeating.
 Because the process of making music works across both sides of the brain regular music lessons can help to thinking differently.
 This is where creativity can excell.
 Creativity has all kinds of applications in and out of the arts.
 It is what helps us innovate at work and come up with solutions that are outside of the box.

 While there is still more research being done on the effects of music on the body, these are just four reasons why starting lessons at any age can benefit your health.
-Whether you are beginning or continuing to learn an instrument the benefits for you are tremendous.
+If you still need more check out MusicOomph.com blog on 25 benefits of playing.
+Writer Gavin Whitner covers a few more in-depth reasons there.
+Whether you are beginning or continuing to learn an instrument, the benefits for you are tremendous.
 I have seen it not just in my students but I know in myself.
 The more I can play my guitar I see all these benefits as well.
 It’s never too late to start and certainly never a better time than now to do it.